noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 # cloudwatch

 - centralized solution to monitor resources and applications on AWS, on premise and other clouds
 - Collect and track metrics, collect and monitor log files, and set alarms.
-- CloudWatch Metrics: monitoring & billing, observability
-- CloudWatch Logs: aggregator

 ## links